Are These 4 Preconceived Notions Holding You Back?

 1. “I don’t have enough experience to advance yet.”

-If you’re already holding onto the notion that you aren’t qualified enough to try new things or learn new skills, how are you ever going to get that experience in the first place?
+If you’re already holding onto the notion that you aren’t qualified enough to try new things or learn new skills, you will never know if you are the right candidate.

 Will you watch opportunity after opportunity pass you by as less-qualified candidates get the job because you admitted defeat without even applying?